-Scofield, a Republican, was the representative for Pennsylvania from 1873 to 1875.
+Scofield was the representative for Pennsylvania and was a Republican.
+He served from 1873 to 1875.

 From Dec 1863 to Mar 1875, Scofield missed 780 of 3,555 roll call votes, which is 21.9%.
 This is on par with the median of 22.4% among the lifetime records of representatives serving in Mar 1875.
 The chart below reports missed votes over time.

 |Dec 1864-Mar 1865||171||24||14.0%||31st|

 |Dec 1865-Feb 1866||105||14||13.3%||54th|

 |Dec 1868-Mar 1869||197||14||7.1%||3rd|

 |Dec 1873-Feb 1874||78||19||24.4%||66th|

 The information on this page is originally sourced from a variety of materials, including: